saphanaacademy/Spatial/ESRI_S4HANA/exercises/hdbCORS.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp4.jpg">

-* For the Password enter the main password that you used when you created your appliance in CAL.SAP.com and press OK.
+* If you created a password for your .pem file when you created your appliance in CAL.SAP.com then enter that password and press OK.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../images/winscp5.jpg">